Six Flags Magic Mountain discount tickets can normally be purchased in several ways through authorized sellers, so you don’t have to pay gate prices.

 4. Go Los Angeles Pass

-- Choose the pass option that best suits you (you can buy an all-inclusive pass, explorer pass or build your own) and buy your pass in advance.
+- Choose the pass option that best suits you (you can buy an all-inclusive pass or explorer pass) and buy your pass in advance.

 - Get your pass on a mobile device or print it at home.